russell-archer/StoreHelper/README.md

 - Transactions made with one version of StoreKit are immediately available in the other version

 # StoreHelperDemo App
-The best way to get familiar with `StoreKit2` is to create a simple, but full-featured demo app.
+The best way to get familiar with `StoreKit2` is to create a simple, but full-featured (from an in-app purchase perspective) demo app.
 I'll introduce features in an as-required manner as we build the app from it's simplest form to a fully-functional demo.

 # Get Started
 `StoreHelperDemo` was created using Xcode 13 (beta) and the multi-platform app template.